 Back to Top of List

 Over 40 lighthouses can be seen along the three Great Lakes’ coasts.
-Many of them are still accessible in the winter by car, snowshoes or snowmobile.
-Seeing these historic beacons against the winter blue or steel-gray skies defying the icy waters is stunning.
+Many are still accessible in the winter by car, snowshoes or snowmobile.
+Seeing these historic beacons stand against winter’s blue or steel-gray skies, defying the icy waters, is truly breathtaking.
 Choose at least two to visit before you return home.
 LEARN MORE

 Plan your winter vacation around these two freebies